Keshav-Aggarwal/CarND-Behavioral-Cloning-P3/README.md

 The final model used is the one provided by NVIDIA as suggested by Udacity.
 The model architecture is described by NVIDIA [here](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 107).
+The model uses RELU activation function to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 107).

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 113, 118, 121).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 99).
+The model was tested by running it through the simulator and ensuring that the vehicle stayed on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 128).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of udacity data, center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.